 There are plenty of places to teach outside the U.S, but very few organizations give you the chance to make the impact of a lifetime.
-This immersing job opportunity provides a $132.50/mo. stipend, housing with utilities, transportation, lunch Monday-Friday, health insurance and visa renewal trips.
+This immersing job opportunity provides a $164.47/mo. stipend, housing with utilities, transportation, health insurance and visa renewal trips.

 This challenging position provides the opportunity to spend a year teaching english to the most at-risk youth in Honduras, with an organization that has been featured on CNN, CNN en Espanol, Larry King Live, and USA Today.

-In 2012, we opened the Villa Soleada Bilingual School in northern Honduras with the goal to serve up to 250 children from the surrounding villages and our orphanage.
-Many of our students come from families that live on just a few dollars a day.
-Our Children’s Home for abandoned children neighbors the school where our elementary school aged kids also attend classes.
-We are proud of our rare model where children of very low economic standing are able to have access to a bilingual education, usually only affordable by the middle to upper class.
-Our mission as an organization is to end extreme poverty and violence in Honduras through education and youth empowerment and VSBS is our primary project to fulfill that mission.
+We are proud of our rare model where children of very low economic standing can have access to a bilingual education—something that normally only upper class families can afford.
+Our mission as an organization is to alleviate extreme poverty and violence in Honduras through education and youth empowerment.
+VSBS is our primary project to fulfill that mission.

 Housing and Food:

 Our volunteers will live in a comfortable staff apartment located in the city center of El Progreso and will be provided with transportation to and from the school in our bus.
 Wifi is always available in the apartment, in our El Progreso office, and in the school.

 Teaching experience and advanced Spanish are both desirable volunteer traits.
 However, we are most interested in individuals who are flexible, able to deal with significant challenge, and willing to learn along with us.